Gluten free chicken gyros are perfect served with an easy make-ahead tzatziki sauce, served on fresh gluten free naan bread. Or try them in pita!

-I used naan bread, which is Persian in origin, to make Gluten Free Chicken Gyros, gyros being Greek in origin.
+I used gluten free naan bread, which is Persian in origin, to make Gluten Free Chicken Gyros, gyros being Greek in origin.
 I guess this is what they mean by fusion food?
 Well, since I am neither Persian or Greek, I figure I can do as I like.

 You see, gyros are served with tzatziki sauce, made with yogurt.
 And naan bread?
 Made with yogurt as well.
 It keeps the bread super soft and tender.